andgineer/TRegExpr/docs/index.rst

 Rules (templates) can be changed without your program recompilation.

-As a language for rules used subset of Perl’s `regular expressions <regexp_syntax.html>`__ (regexp).

-Full source code included, pure Object Pascal.
-Thus, you need no DLL!
 The library source code is compatible with Delphi 2-7, Borland C++ Builder 3-6, FreePascal.